Digital / Outpatient Stroke Rehabilitation

 We live in such a connected world.
 The ability to get on a Skype call with relatives or friends across the globe makes us feel more connected than ever before.
 With data stored in the “cloud” we can access information from anywhere, virtually.
 The evolution of technology has affected the way we communicate, find information, purchase things and it can also change the way we access rehabilitation after a stroke or brain injury.

-How can users benefit from digital stroke rehabilitation through virtual reality?
+How can users benefit from digital / outpatient stroke rehabilitation through virtual reality?

 1. Training games mimic everyday activities